Last Updated: October 8, 2024

 • Registered agent name and address: The person or service you’ve chosen to be your registered agent will also need to electronically sign the document, in addition to providing their name and address.

 • LLC purpose: This will be the reason you’re creating your LLC in Florida.
-Examples include to practice law, accounting services, marketing consulting, etc.
+Examples include landscaping, marketing consulting, etc. A PLLC must enter a single specific professional purpose, such as the practice of law, accounting services, practicing medicine, etc.

 • Authorized managers or representatives: Here you’ll provide the person’s name who is authorized to execute and file records with the Florida Division of Corporations.